 In adult women between 51 and 70 years, the recommended daily amount increases to 1,200 mg respectively.

 You can get this calcium by eating dairy products or by taking calcium supplements regularly.
-New Chapter’s Calcium Supplement is one to consider.
+Citracal is one to consider as it is a slow release calcium supplement to ensure maximum absorbancy.

 Potassium is not actually a vitamin, it is a mineral that helps boost bone mineral density just like Vitamin D. Therefore, your bones require a healthy amount of potassium for full strength and structure.